sachinym/Github-Advanced-Security/Module2-SecretScanning.md

    ![Picture1](./images/ar02.png)

-## Task 1: Turn on secret scanning for the entire organization.
-Review results
+## Task 1: Turn on secret scanning for the entire organization and review results

 ## What is secret scanning?